ESnet Celebrates 25th Anniversary at SC11

 Performed on 4,096 cores of NERSC’s Cray XE6 “Hopper” system with the Nyx code, this simulation produced over 5 terabytes of data that will be transferred to the SC11 exhibit floor in near real-time on ESnet's brand new 100 gigabit-per-second network.
 ESnet's 100 Gbps network enables scientists to interactively examine large datasets at full spatial and temporal fidelity without compromising data integrity.
 This novel capability will enable remotely located scientists to gain insights from large data volumes located at DOE supercomputing facilities such as NERSC.

-For comparison purposes, a simulation utilizing a 10 Gbps network connection will also be displayed on a complementary screen to showcase the vast difference in quality that a magnitude difference of bandwidth can bring to scientific discovery.
+For comparison purposes, a simulation using a 10 Gbps network connection will be displayed side-by-side to showcase the vast difference in quality that a magnitude difference of bandwidth can bring to scientific discovery.

 Other 100 Gbps-Powered Live Demonstrations from the SC11 Exhibit Hall

 Scaling the Earth System Grid to 100 Gbps Networks

 Presented by Alex Sim and Mehmet Balman (Computational Research), live in booth 512 at the following times:

 - Tuesday, November 15, 5:00pm - 6:00pm

 Presented on an ongoing basis by Inder Monga, Eric Pouyoul. and Brian Tierney, ESnet, live in booth 512.